igor-krawczuk/igor-krawczuk/content/about/_index.md

 While my current research focuses on sample efficient distributional modeling and reinforcement learning methods on combinatorial domains like sets and graphs, I got into ML wanting to understand decision making processes in adaptive systems.

-Together with a politically conscious socialisation in the german hacking scene (particular [CCC]() influenced online spaces) this has developed into studying the intersection of computer science and politics and economics , although my lens is of course mainly shaped my engineering and ML background.
+Together with a politically conscious socialization in the german hacking scene (particular [CCC]() influenced online spaces) this has developed into studying the intersection of computer science and politics and economics , although my lens is of course mainly shaped my engineering and ML background.

 As such you can split my research into a technical track and into a humanities (polisci/economics/governance) track.